feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     # Add a categorical column
     X['group'] = ["A", "B", "C", "D", "E"] * 200

-Now we set up :class:`DropHighPSIFeatures()` so that it allocates observations whihc values in the variable 'group' are one of the list ['A', 'C', 'E']).
+Now we set up :class:`DropHighPSIFeatures()` so that it allocates observations which values in the variable 'group' are one of the list ['A', 'C', 'E']).

 .. code:: python